HS2 Confirms 30,000 Workers on 350 UK Sites

 ⚡ In Brief: The new CEO of the UK’s HS2 project, Mark Wild, confirmed that construction is advancing with 30,000 workers across 350 sites, while a full programme review is underway to establish final costs and opening dates.

 LONDON, UK – High Speed 2 (HS2) Ltd. has issued a progress update following the May 2024 appointment of CEO Mark Wild.
 The project reports that four out of five twin-bore tunnel excavations between London and Birmingham are now complete.
-A comprehensive review is currently in progress to bring certainty to the project’s final schedule and costs.
+A detailed review is currently in progress to bring certainty to the project’s final schedule and costs.

 What Is the Full Scope of This Project?